Bainezy94/TheFarmersMarket/README.md

 HD - Meets D with evidence that the best option for information security was chosen

 ### 22. Discuss methods you will use to protect information and data.

+We used devise for password authentication.
+We have also added roles that limit visibility for standard users.
+This isn’t a security feature so much as they could still access the pages if they knew the url.
+However from a superficial point of view, a standard user is unable to post, delete, or edit products like a farmer; or add markets like admin.
+Further farmers can only update their own products, not anyone elses.

 P - Basic general documentation on methods to protect information and data